Tasha Baxter: 2006–2009: Colour of Me

 Baxter continued performing in the dance music scene and playing at local drum and bass events.
 She then met Noisia in 2006 and went to Holland to work on her solo album with the Dutch trio.
-The album was entirely written by Baxter and her co-writer Andre Scheepers.
+The album was written by Baxter and her co-writer Andre Scheepers.
 The album was signed to EMI South African division.

 'Colour of Me' was released in 2007 on CD only and did not have a digital and world-wide release until 2020 provided by Universal Music Group.

 Baxter toured extensively throughout this time, performing at the biggest local festivals such as Oppikoppi, Rocking the Daisies, RAMFest.

 The singles from the album, "Who's Sorry Now", "The Journey", "Useless" and "Fade To Black" made the South African radio top charts list.

 "The Journey" and "Don't Believe in Love" appeared in the 2009 South African film, "White Wedding".

 The "Colour of Me" album was nominated for 4 South African Music Awards and won 2 with 'Best Newcomer' and 'Best Pop Album (English)'.

+In 2008, Baxter appeared on "Cooking Magic" season 2, by Urban Brew Studios, SABC, a cooking show aimed towards children with celebrity guests as entertainers.

+At the 15th annual SAMA awards, Loyiso's "Blow your Mind" featuring Tasha Baxter was nominated for MTN Record of the year, adding to Baxter's SAMA nominations.

 In October 2009 Tasha Baxter appeared on "Tropika Island of Treasure" season 2 reality gameshow on national television alongside other South African celebrities such as Trevor Noah, Loyiso Bala and was hosted by DJ Fresh.